NomulaSathwik/POWER-BI-Hospital-Patient-Analysis/README.md

 For full details, explore the PBIX file.

 ## Credits
-- Created by [Nomula Sathwik/Username] as part of a hospital patient data project.
+- Created by [Nomula Sathwik] as part of a hospital patient data project.
 - Inspired by standard Power BI best practices and healthcare analytics templates.
 - Dataset: Synthetic/generated for this project.